postkomik/postkomik.github.io/_posts/2021-01-27-why-change-to-windows-vista:-part-3-of-4.md

 P.S.
 Don't miss their last caveat.

 MS#31.
-"Because your PC lets you know if something's wrongand helps you fix it"
+"Because your PC lets you know if something's wrongand helps you fix it"

 Sorry, The Tennessee Mountain Man could find nothing new here either unless the user has been more lazy than most.
 It was all available with earlier, faster, less expensive, and less intrusive operating systems.